Draegerwerk/SDCcc/README.md

 * participant_public, participant_private and ca_certificate
 * participant_public, participant_private and truststore

+Optionally the TLS protocol versions to be enabled can be specified as well as the ciphers to be enabled for the TLS protocol.
+An example can be found in configuration/config.toml, the values there are also the default values.

 ### Network setup
 To select the network interface that should be used, the interface address can be set under
 ```